 I want you to see something about the dire consequences of verse 30.
 They are not a part of the story Jesus is telling but rather they are his application of the story.
 The human master in our story cannot “throw someone into outer darkness where there will be great anguish and misery.”
 We are not told what the human master might have done to his good-for-nothing servant.
 Jesus chose to switch from the story to real life.
 Remember, Jesus is telling us what the kingdom of heaven is like.
 In the first two servants we see what it is like and in the third servant we see what it is not like.

-The kingdom of heaven is at hand and Jesus is offering it to all who will come out from the religious system of the day and follow him.
+Keep in mind that in the ministry of Jesus the kingdom of heaven is at hand and he is offering it to all who will come out from the religious system of the day and follow him.
 Followers of Jesus will be rescued from the domain of darkness and transferred to his heavenly kingdom and they will become like the first two servants who advance the heavenly kingdom and someday enter into the joy of their Master as good and faithful servants.
-Followers of Jesus are not like third servant and will never receive the dire consequences of verse 30.
-We will see who these dire consequences are for as we look much more closely at the third servant and how he represents what is not the kingdom of heaven in our Devotionals throughout the rest of the week.
+Followers of Jesus are not like the third servant and will never receive the dire consequences of verse 30.
+Now let’s see who these dire consequences are for as we look much more closely at the third servant and how he represents what is not the kingdom of heaven.

 Today's prayer response from today's thoughts:

 Lord, thank you for the work of grace you are doing in my life.
 I am grateful for your patience and gentleness with me.
 Fill my heart with hope and confidence that you are at work in my life and will never let go of me or give up on me.
 This Christmas season cleanse me, renew me, fill me, and use me.
 May you truly be honored and glorified in my life.
 Thank you for drawing me to yourself and helping me become your true follower.
 You and your heavenly kingdom are the only treasure for me.
 I choose to press on in faithfully serving you and the advancement of your glorious kingdom.
 Amen!